-In response to the growing MPB epidemic, the AAC for the Prince George TSA was temporarily increased in June 2002 from 9.364 million cubic metres to 12.244 million cubic metres, and further increased in October 2004 to 14.944 million cubic metres.
+In response to the growing MPB epidemic, the AAC for the Prince George TSA was temporarily increased in June 2002 from about 9.36 million cubic metres to about 12.24 million cubic metres, and further increased in October 2004 to about 14.94 million cubic metres.
 However, in January 2011, the Chief Forester subsequently reduced the AAC for the Prince George TSA to 12.5 million cubic metres.
-In addition, the Chief Forester prescribed a partition of the cut limiting harvest of non-pine species to a maximum of 3.5 million cubic metres.
-The Ministry of Forests is currently undertaking a timber supply review of the Prince George TSA, and the Chief Forester is expected to announce the determination of an updated AAC in 2017.
-Based on a discussion paper published by the Ministry of Forests in March 2016, we expect a further reduction of the AAC.
-As the timing of any future reduction and the effect on our AAC will depend on a variety of factors, including the amount of non-pine species available for harvest, the full effect on our operations cannot reasonably be determined at this time.
+In addition, the Chief Forester prescribed a partition of the cut, limiting harvest of non-pine species to a maximum of 3.5 million cubic metres.
+In October 2017, the Chief Forester announced a further reduction in the AAC for the Prince George TSA to 8.35 million cubic metres for the next five years and 7.35 million cubic metres for the subsequent five years.
+While this new prescribed cut level represents a 33% decrease from the previous AAC, the average annual harvest over the last five years was 9.1 million cubic metres per year, representing an effective decrease of 8%.
+The next review of the AAC for the Prince George TSA is expected to be in 2027.

 In 2014, the Ministry of Forests completed its review of the AAC for the Mackenzie TSA.
 Effective November 14, 2014, the AAC for the Mackenzie TSA was increased approximately 47% from 3.05 million cubic metres to 4.5 million cubic metres.
-The Chief Forester prescribed a partition of the cut limiting harvest of non-pine leading stand volume to 950,000 cubic metres.
-Of this partition, no more than 300,000 cubic metres of non-pine leading stand volume may be harvested from the southwest portion of the Mackenzie TSA.
-The increased AAC will remain in effect until the next review, which, by regulation, must occur within the next 10 years.
+The Chief Forester prescribed a partition of the cut, limiting harvest of non-pine leading stand volume to 0.95 million cubic metres.
+Of this partition, no more than 0.3 million cubic metres of non-pine leading stand volume may be harvested from the southwest portion of the Mackenzie TSA.
+The increased AAC will remain in effect until the next review, which, pursuant to regulation, will occur within the next 10 years.